-Line of credit: Feeding America has a \$10,000 secured line of credit from its primary bank that bears interest at a rate equal to the sum of (i) greater of the Bloomberg Short Term Bank Yield Index (BSBY) Daily Floating Rate, which is a fluctuating rate of interest which can change on each banking day, or the Index Floor, plus (ii) 0.75 percentage point(s).
+Line of credit: Feeding America has a \$10,000 secured line of credit from its primary bank that bears interest at a rate equal to the sum of (i) greater of the Bloomberg Short Term Bank Yield Index (BSBY) Daily Floating Rate, which is a fluctuating rate of interest which can change on each banking day, or the Index Floor plus (ii) 0.75 percentage point(s).
 For the purposes of the interest rate calculations, the Index Floor means 0.00%.
 The line of credit is secured by a general lien on the assets of Feeding America.
-There were no borrowings under the line of credit during fiscal years 2023 or 2022 as well as no amounts outstanding under the line of credit at June 30, 2023 and 2022.
-Subsequent to year-end, in November 2023, management and its primary bank renewed the line of credit under similar terms and an expiration date of November 28, 2024.
+There were no borrowings under the line of credit during fiscal years 2024 or 2023, as well as no amounts outstanding under the line of credit at June 30, 2024 and 2023.
+The expiration date on the line of credit is November 28, 2024, and management intends to seek renewal under similar terms.

 Litigation: From time to time, Feeding America is named in various lawsuits arising in the ordinary course of business.
-Management is not aware of any asserted lawsuits against Feeding America as of June 30, 2023.
+Management is not aware of any asserted lawsuits against Feeding America as of June 30, 2024.
 Despite the inherent uncertainties of litigation, Feeding America is not aware of any litigatory matters that may have a material adverse impact on the financial condition of Feeding America at this time.